dilandau2001/Dilan.ServiceDiscovery/README.md

 ## Install

 Easiest way is download the code and compile it.
-But I am planning some improvements for installation.
+You can also get it from nuget or from github releases.

 ### The Library